- How many clinical sites do you have?

 - Are all the clinical sites in the Detroit area?

-The program has clinical sites in the metropolitan Detroit area, in addition to sites in Pigeon, Freemont and Jackson, Michigan.
+The program has clinical sites in the metropolitan Detroit area, Toledo, Ohio, and rural sites in Pigeon, Freemont and Jackson, Michigan.
 Each site has as a coordinator who works closely with the program to provide valuable experiences during rotation.

 - Do you have a distance education component?